pedroreartes/kadabrait_content/README.md

 - Only authenticated users can view both the page and the block
 - The page will display the last 10 content items created by the user
 - The block will display the last 3 content items created by the user
+- Compatible with Drupal 9.x, 10.x, and 11.x